Actipro/WPF-Controls/Documentation/topics/bars/controls/using-custom-controls.md

 ### RibbonGroup in a Classic Ribbon

-If the custom control is hosted directly within a [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup) that is not using multi-row layout (via the [CanUseMultiRowLayout](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CanUseMultiRowLayout) property), then it will have a large height, roughly three times the height of small controls.
+If the custom control is hosted directly within a [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup), it will have a large height, roughly three times the height of small controls.

 This kind of usage scenario is not typically recommended for custom controls except in special circumstances.